chef-boneyard/chef-client/README.md

 recipe[chef-client::init_service]
 ```

-To set up the chef-client under bluepill, daemontools or runit, those recipes must be specified on the node or role's run list first, to ensure that the dependencies are resolved, as this cookbook does not directly depend on them.
-For example, to use runit:
+To set up the chef-client under runit, the runit cookbook must be specified on the node or role's run list first, to ensure that the dependencies are resolved, as this cookbook does not directly depend on runit.
+For example:

 ```
 recipe[runit]